Tyrnhaw Tournament Logo

 Compound Attack

 An attack initiated with feints to provoke a parry, creating a new opening.
 Priority is maintained if the action is continuous and threatening.
-Source

-Attack by Blade Seizure
+Attack on Blade

 An attack that first takes control of the opponent's blade (e.g., a Beat Attack or a Bind) to create a safe opening for the final offensive action.
-Source

 Phase 2: Responding to the Threat